The ultimate goal of creating a case study is to develop a feasible action that can solve the problem it raised.

 - Improve overall productivity of the business and the well-being of other workers since their workload will be lessened

 - Increase in operating expense in the form of wages to the new workers

 - Managing more employees and monitoring their performance can be challenging

-- New workers might find it difficult to adapt essential skills required in the operation of the business
+- New workers might find it challenging to adapt essential skills required in the operation of the business

 ACA #2: Increase the prices of Xenon pastries’ products to increase revenues.
 This option can maximize Xenon Pastries’ profit even if not all customers’ orders are accommodated.

 - Easy to implement since it only requires changing the price tags of the products

 - If customers’ desire to buy the products does not change, the price increase will certainly increase the business’ revenue